qwerfd2/Groove_Coaster_2_Server/README.md

 A rather comprehensive data scrape was conducted prior to the server shutdown, containing at least first `99950` ranks of any given song.
 The data and metadata can be acquired at [Google Drive](https://drive.google.com/file/d/1tsZnRnxPdUAoFPLfCzuXJFf9GgHR6rGz/view?usp=drive_link)

 Note that this data is for analytics only, and the functionality to embed this data inside the private server is not and will not be supported by me.
 Feel free to Fork and create your own implementation.

+## Asset Batch Downloading

+Since this game features tons of downloadable music and stage files that cannot be natively acquired, a `flutter` app has been programmed to download all the files using a server API endpoint. the package can be resigned to have the same app id and signature, thus allowing overwrite installation with the game.
+It supports both Android and iOS.
+Development is still ongoing about the permission/authorization side of things, stay tuned...

 </details>